cda-tum/mqt-core/extern/zx/README.md

 ## System Requirements and Building

 The implementation is compatible with any C++17 compiler and a minimum CMake version of 3.14.

+To get the most out of this library it is recommended to have the GMP library installed.

+### Building tests

+From the project root, run:

+Configuration: `cmake -DCMAKE_BUILD_TYPE=Release -DBUILD_ZX_TESTS=ON -S . -B build`

+Compiling: `cmake --build build --config Release --target zx_test`